rafaelcoias/42_So_Long/README.md

 So long will help you improve your skills in the following areas: window management, event handling, colors, textures, and so forth.

-## What you need to know before starting born2beroot
+## What you need to know before starting so long

 ### Minilibx